python-microscopy/python-microscopy/docs/howtos/distancecolocalization.rst

 the figure.
 The *50% of X within Ynm* metric is my candidate for a new colocalization metric which will still work for super-resolution methods where nothing really colocalizes.
-The dotted line shows a comparison of raw label itensity (from the original image) at a given distance from it’s own mask (generated via thresholding the original image), and essentially functions as a control for how good the thresholding is.
+The dotted line shows a comparison of same analysis performed on the raw intensities in the channel used to generate the mask, and essentially functions as a control for how good the thresholding is.
 The second window is a repeat of the first with the labels switched, and the 3\ :sup:`rd` window just displays the raw histogram data.
 The 3\ :sup:`rd` window is